airalcorn2/paved2paradise/README.md

 This is the repository for the paper:

 >[Michael A. Alcorn](https://sites.google.com/view/michaelaalcorn) and Noah Schwartz.
-[Paved2Paradise: Cost-Effective and Scalable LiDAR Simulation by Factoring the Real World](https://arxiv.org/abs/2312.01117). arXiv.
-2023.
+[Paved2Paradise: Cost-Effective and Scalable LiDAR Simulation by Factoring the Real World](https://arxiv.org/abs/2312.01117).
+CVPR Workshop on Synthetic Data for Computer Vision.
+2024.

 ![Paved2Paradise Overview](Overview.png)
 An overview of the Paved2Paradise pipeline for generating synthetic scenes (left) and an example synthetic scene (right).